Teething into toddlerhood

 Managing symptoms

-Of course, it's not easy for them but it's not easy for parents to know how to help, either.
-There are plenty of ways you can manage symptoms without medication but, of course, should your baby get no relief, a small dose of paracetamol will take the edge off the pain.
+Of course, teething symptoms are not easy for them but it's not easy for parents to know how to help, either.
+There are plenty of ways you can manage signs of teething without medication but, of course, should your baby get no relief, a small dose of paracetamol will take the edge off the pain.
 Other ideas are:

 Wet cloth

-This sounds a little too simplistic, but taking to your baby's gums with a damp, cold cloth can alleviate the pain and help numb the area that is troubling them the most.
+This sounds a little too simplistic, but taking to your baby's gums with a damp, cold cloth can alleviate the pain as the tooth appears and help numb the area that is troubling them the most.

 Teething rings

 This method is almost as old as time but that just means it's time-tested!
 If your baby is old enough to grasp, they will love the idea of cold pressure being applied.
-Just remember to chill these rings, don't freeze them!
+Just remember to chill the teething ring, but don't freeze it!

 Teething necklaces